hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 type: Opaque

 # Define key-value pairs here
-# "Secrets" (or "ConfigMaps") can hold more than one pair
+# Secrets (or ConfigMaps) can hold more than one pair
 data:
-  # "Secrets" are stored base64-encoded, so they are not wildly secure
+  # Secrets are stored base64-encoded, so they are not wildly secure

   # $ echo -n 'KubernetesRocks!' | base64
   # - n: not print the trailing newline character